Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 "...So let them become Clanless," she was replying as Ayma got close enough to hear.
 "I admire your compassion for them, but there comes a point where Mothers must step aside and let young males take control of their own lives for better or worse. *Our* role is to raise them as cubs, not to direct their lives as adults."

-"It’s just...frustrating to see them waste their potential," one of the visiting Mothers commented.
+"It’s just... frustrating to see them waste their potential," one of the visiting Mothers commented.

 "It’s theirs to waste," Yulna told her.
 "The most you can do is give them a good start in life.
 If they choose to squander that…" she gestured expressively. "...Or they may surprise you.
 Sometimes a Mother’s fears are unfounded."